gauravchakrabarty/gauravchakrabarty.github.io/index.md

 #### CSIR-Central Institute of Mining and Fuel Research (Jan 2004-June 2004)
 Coal fires are a significant environmental and industrial concern in many coal-bearing countries, including the USA, South Africa, Venezuela, China, and India.
 The Jharia Coalfield (JCF) in India, which holds the world’s largest reserve of prime coking coal, is particularly threatened by such fires.

 During coal oxidation in sealed-off mines, various toxic and non-toxic gases are released.
 Monitoring of these fire gases is essential for assessing the status and intensity of the fires.
-To achieve this, several fire indices were calculated to evaluate the extent of the combustion.
-These indices were computed using Visual Basic 6.0 and stored in an Oracle 8i database.
+To achieve this, several __fire indices__ were calculated to evaluate the extent of the combustion.
+These indices were computed using __Visual Basic 6.0__ and stored in an __Oracle 8i database__.
 Additionally, graphical representations were generated to visualise and interpret the fire status.<br>

 <img src="/img/M1.webp" width="150" height="150"> <img src="/img/M2.jpg" width="150" height="150"> <img src="/img/M3.jpg" width="150" height="150"> <img src="/img/M4.jpg" width="150" height="150"> <img src="/img/DFD.jpg" width="150" height="150"> <img src="/img/GUI1.jpg" width="150" height="150"> <img src="/img/GUI2.jpg" width="150" height="150"> <img src="/img/GUI3.jpg" width="150" height="150">